hb0nes/epic-games-yoink/README.md

 The program will log into your account on epicgames.com and add all free games that it finds to your account.
 No data is shared with third parties or me.
 # Getting Started
+IMPORTANT NOTE:
+If you are running this for a fresh account, Epic Games will ask for you to agree to some terms.
+I am not going to do this for you with this program because, before we know it, thousands of empty accounts are being created for this.
+That is not the purpose of this tool.
+It should behave like a human and not spam.

-There are three methods of automatically adding all of these games, docker, github actions and manual.
+Alright, so there are three methods of automatically adding all of these games, docker, github actions and manual.
 ## Docker
 Create a config.yaml (see section Manual) and run the image:
-`docker run -it -v ${PWD}/config.yaml:/go/yoink/config.yaml --network host b0nes/epic-games-yoinker:latest`
+`docker run -it -v ${PWD}/config.yaml:/go/yoink/config.yaml --network host b0nes/epic-games-yoinker:latest` Using it this way, there is support for multiple users and you can schedule it on a small PC in your home or something.
+Docker and Chrome behave super slow together.
+I don't know why, but it's inefficient compared to just running the browser without Docker.
 ## Automatic
 - [Fork](https://github.com/hb0nes/epic-store-free-games-snatcher/fork)  this repository
 - Add three or more GitHub secrets: